PierrickI3/myBlockchain/docs/README.md

 - Client applications can use [Events Listeners](https://hyperledger.github.io/fabric-sdk-node/release-2.2/module-fabric-network.Contract.html)
 - All updates to the ledger can be observed using [Block Event Listeners](https://hyperledger.github.io/fabric-sdk-node/release-2.2/module-fabric-network.Network.html)

+#### Unknowns

+Here is what I still do not know or do not understand:

+- Where should the user's secret be stored?
+Once stored, we need to validate the password when a user logs in and then issue the token

 ## Ticketing Fields

 Use a form builder? [example](https://github.com/kiho/react-form-builder#readme)